Townsville CityLibraries: Local History Collection

-CityLibraries Local History Collection contains information on the history of Townsville and the surrounding area.
-CityLibraries Flinders Street houses and extensive collection of material related to the history of Townsville.
+The Townsville Citylibraries Local History Collection contains information on the history of Townsville and the surrounding area.
+Citylibraries Flinders Street houses and extensive collection of material related to the history of Townsville.
 The collection includes books, maps, photographs, pamphlet files, plans, oral histories, newspapers and microfilms.

 Programs

 An annual program of Local History and family history talks, educational workshops in the area of database usage, family history software, conservation and preservation is available to the community.

 The Townsville Local History Collection is a living collection that is added to on a continual basis.

 Lifelong Learning

-CityLibraries offers a varied program of lifelong learning, including book clubs and book talks, Tech Savvy Seniors, Computers, Digital Technology, Online Help and 3D Printing sessions, Learning Links, Townsville Reads, and Open Universities Australia Connect Library.
+Citylibraries offers a varied program of lifelong learning, including book clubs and book talks, Tech Savvy Seniors, Computers, Digital Technology, Online Help and 3D Printing sessions, Learning Links, Townsville Reads, and Open Universities Australia Connect Library.